stuckingravity/Aviation-Ops-Data-Analysis/README.md

 ## 💭 How I Actually Built This (The Real Story)

-When I first got this case study, my instinct was: **pandas + matplotlib, just power through it** — EDA, cleaning, calculations, charts, done.
-That would've been the fastest path.
+When I first got this case study, my instinct was: **pandas + matplotlib, just power through it** — EDA, cleaning, calculations, charts, or one simple dashboard.

-But as I started working, I soon realize 2 things: **If this is supposed to simulate real work, why not use a real workflow? & Am I thinking too student**
+But as I started working, I soon realize one thing: **If I want to simulate real work, what is the real workflow?**

 So I switched gears: